gradle/gradle-talks/talks/publishing/src/slides/01-slides.md

 * Will be at the heart of inter-project interactions
 * Is **@incubating** : Some features are missing, and things will change

-# Publishing a simple Java Project
+## Publishing a simple Java Project

-## Using 'gradle uploadArchives'
+## 'gradle uploadArchives'

-* BasePlugin:
+* Task automatically created by Base Plugin:
     * Creates **`archives`** configuration
     * Creates **`upload<Configuration>`** task for every configuration
 * Upload task: